 Graduate students who withdraw may be in violation of the university's continuous registration requirement unless they have received a waiver of registration from the Graduate School.
 If the time limitation in a master's or pre -candidacy program has not lapsed, the graduate student is eligible to re-enroll without readmission provided they have received a waiver of registration from the graduate program or has received an approved leave of absence from the Graduate School.
 Withdrawal by a doctoral candidate without an approved leave of absence or waiver of registration will officially end graduate student status.
-Forms for waivers are available at: https://gradschool.umd.edu/forms between the first and last day of classes.
-Students must submit written notice of withdrawal to the Office of the Registrar no later than the last day of classes.
-Withdrawal becomes effective on the date the form is filed with the Office of the Registrar.
-A notation of withdrawal and the effective date will be posted to the student's academic record.
-For information go to: https://registrar.umd.edu/current/registration/withdrawgrad.html
+Forms for waivers are available at: https://gradschool.umd.edu/forms.